davidmogar/cucco/README.rst

 Supported languages
 -------------------

-You never know when a cucco will learn a new trick but.
+You never know when a cucco will learn a new trick.
 At the moment, they can remove stop words for 50 languages.
 The complete list can be `checked here <https://github.com/davidmogar/cucco/tree/master/cucco/data>`_.
 If you are looking for the source, you can find it in this `GitHub repository <https://github.com/6/stopwords-json>`_, which uses `json` for the stop words files.

 Can I contribute?
 -----------------